justpush-simracing/JustPush-Plugin/README.md

   - Access to more frequently released stable builds than Core tier

 ### Unlocked Tier
-Unlocked features include everything, now and forever into the future, providing complete access to the plugin’s capabilities for €3/month.
+Unlocked features include everything, now and forever into the future, providing complete access to the plugin’s capabilities for **ONLY** €3/month.

 - **Fully unlocked Active Buttons**, displaying and applying changes both in garage and on track.
 - **Integrated FlagBox**, which dynamnically renders the flag colors UNDER the icons—a first for Stream Deck!